 The urine is primarily made up of water and normally contains specific concentrations of dissolved chemicals such as:

 When the concentrations of these substances are outside of the range considered to be normal, there may be an underlying health condition or disease that is causing the change.
 Additionally, excess concentration of protein in the urine can also be a presenting problem.

-Abnormal results may be indicative of a health condition such as amyloidosis, preeclampsia, kidney disease multiple myeloma or cancer.
+Abnormal results may be indicative of a health condition such as amyloidosis, preeclampsia, kidney disease, multiple myeloma or other cancers.